isomerpages/nlb-learning/_digital/Children/Programmes.md

 ## **S.T.E.A.M Lab**

-![Alt text for image on Isomer site](/images/digital/Digital-Prog-Children-03.png) An annual event that engages tweens aged 7 to 17 years old, in an all-round tinkering experience on S.T.E.A.M topics through hands-on activity booths and exhibits.
+![Alt text for image on Isomer site](/images/digital/Digital-Prog-Children-03.png) An annual event that engages children and tweens aged 7 to 17 years old, in an all-round tinkering experience on S.T.E.A.M topics through hands-on activity booths and exhibits.

 Click [here](https://childrenandteens.nlb.gov.sg/services/programmes/tweenkerama){:target="_blank"} for the latest programme listings.